 5 Reasons NOT to Use Social Media for your Business

 it's not uncommon to find a social media page or profile for just about any business you encounter.
 After all, building up a solid online presence is important (and advisable!) no matter your size or industry.
-In addition to a company website and blog, social media is an important tool to help you accomplish that.
+In addition to a company website and blog, social media can help you accomplish that.
 So...you have to make business pages on social media, right?
 Not exactly.

 In fact, I'd advise against using social media for your business if any of the 5 items below sound familiar to you.

-1. You don't have a strategy or goals.
-This is the #1 problem I see when I analyze a company's online efforts - I see they have social media, which is good - until I go look at what they're posting.
-All too often I find irregular posting, no clear strategy for what/when/how posts are made, bad graphics and a whole host of other issues.
-I'm sure most social media users do have a goal - there's a reason they decided to create pages or profiles to begin with right?
-Maybe it's simply "to build online presence."
-That's not a bad goal, but you need a strategy to back it up.
+1. You don't have goals and a strategy.
+Social media will likely end up being a waste of time if you don’t have a strategy for how you’re using it.
+Having social media pages doesn’t make you unique - having well thought out pages that serve a purpose, does.
+The reality is that many business pages are plagued by irregular posting, overly “sales-y” posts, bad graphics and a host of other issues.
+Even if your goal is simply "to build online presence”, you still need a strategy to back it up.
 How do you even define "online presence"?
 What does an online presence look like in your industry, done well?
 Who is your audience?
 Where does that audience hang out online?
 Start digging into these questions before you build that Facebook page.

 2. You're posting the exact same things on every platform.
 This goes hand-in-hand with #1.
-I might rephrase this as "you don't have a strategy for each individual social media platform."
 You need big-picture strategy, yes, but you also need to be clear on why you're on the platforms you're on.
 If you have business pages on Facebook, LinkedIn and Twitter- don't just post the exact same things on each site every time you post.
 They all have different strengths - so take advantage of that!
 If you're selling a product that's very visual, have a heyday on Pinterest or Instagram.
 Those platforms likely aren't as good a match for a business offering financial services.
 Again - what are you trying to achieve?
-Which platform(s) make the most sense?
+Where do your potential clients spend their time?
+Based on that, which platform(s) make the most sense?

 3. You don't have the time to manage it.
 This is a big one and it's a necessary consideration, especially for small businesses.
 Social media is time consuming.
-I'd even venture to say the more "successful" you are with it, the more time consuming it can become.
-Are you prepared to devise a content calendar for regularly posting interesting, relevant content and keep up with it?
+Are you prepared to devise and maintain a content calendar for regularly posting interesting, relevant content?
 Can you react in real-time to important issues in your industry and share them with your followers?
 Will you be able to respond to angry comments or bad reviews?
 At it's core, social media is all about connecting with people.
 If you or someone on your team doesn't have time to do that, it will not serve you well - and may even have negative consequences.
-If you're worried about time, think about what you want to accomplish with social media, consider the strengths of various platforms, and maybe just pick one to focus on.
+If you're worried about time, think back to your goals and your target audience.
+Consider the strengths of various platforms, and just pick one to focus on.
 At least at first!

 4. You don't really know how to use it.
 I'm not talking about strategy or goals here - I'm talking about set up and daily use.
 Social media platforms offer fantastic opportunities to create high-quality, professional pages that reinforce your image to potential clients, customers and followers.
 If you have or want to create a page for your business on LinkedIn, Facebook, Twitter, Instagram or Pinterest - you need to know how to make it look good.
 Most of these platforms allow you to add your logo, a header, pictures, text and video clips.
 Every visual you upload - whether it's a header or part of a post - should be crisp and clear!
 Free tutorials and tools exist to help you with this (like Canva) - use them and make sure everything you share looks sharp and professional.
 And don't forget to edit your post-writing for typos!